heykayla/my-writing/reference_guides/dev_UI_components_reference.md

 The **My Tags** is a subsection in the sidebar that lists tags you currently follow.

-Adjacent to the My Tags title, you can click the **Customize tag pritority** button to change the order of your tags.
+Adjacent to the My Tags title, you can click the **Customize tag priority** button to change the order of your tags.

 ### Social feed